projecthamster/hamster/README.md

 Hamster is time tracking for individuals.
 It helps you to keep track of how much time you have spent during the day on activities you choose to track.

+**IMPORTANT**
+Project Hamster is undergoing a period of major transition.
+Unless someone steps up to the task, this repository will remain unmaintained as the majority of our resources are directed to a rewrite (repositories:
+``hamster-lib/dbus/cli/gtk``).
+Whilst you may leave bug reports and feature request with the issue tracker, please be warned that fixes at the current codebase will most likely stay unfixed and PR unmerged.
+Feature request will be reevaluated once the new codebase takes though.

 ## Installation

 You can use the usually stable `master` or [download stable releases](https://github.com/projecthamster/hamster/releases).